Creative Carnival

 Further info

-• You can wear the outfit yourself or bring along a model
+You can wear the garment yourself or bring along a model

-• The garment must be safe for model to wear & perform in not over 2m high and fit comfortably on a 2.4m wide catwalk and fit through doors.
+The garment must be safe for model to wear & perform in not over 2m high and fit comfortably on a 2.4m wide catwalk.

-• No garment that has previously been entered or shown in a competition can enter
+No garment that has previously been entered or shown can enter this competition

 Big Thank You To Our Generous Sponsors